-- Supported by private funds, GSSM continues an international exchange of high school research students with a sister high school and university in Germany and expanded to include an exchange with students from the Republic of Korea in the summer of 2012. - GSSM residential students are 50% male, 50% female, and 30% minority.
-The newly selectedClass represents 25 of South Carolina's 46 counties and 57 high schools across the state.
-They are selected on merit, including academic talent, interest in science and mathematics, and strong character. - GSSM has earned Palmetto Gold with an "Excellent" rating on the SC Annual School Report Card every year. - Averages of 56% of graduates attend college in SC including 64% of the Class of 2012.
-About 50% of GSSM alumni seek careers in S.C., working as teachers, doctors, scientists, engineers, computer scientists, and lawyers. - Strong academic performance is a hallmark of GSSM students.
-The five-year SAT average is 2059, the highest in the state.
-Forty Eight GSSM students were recognized by the Advanced Placement program in 2012 with distinctions ranging from Scholars to National Scholars.
-197 AP exams were given in 2012 with a 92% pass rate. - The Class of 2012 led the state with over 16% of the class being recognized by the National Merit Competition as National Merit Finalists and two_students named as National Achievement Finalists.
-Most recently, 10 students from the Class of 2012 have been named as National Merit Semifinalists and 2 as National Achievement Semifinalists.
-In the Class of 2012, there were 58 Palmetto Fellows, and 100% of GSSM seniors qualified for the Life Scholarship offered by the state.
-The Class of 2012 received over \$11.8 million in scholarship offers.

-- Our nationally recognized mentored research program for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to expand its international research component and produce significant results.
-The number of students participating in the 2012 Research Experience Scholars Program (RESP) included 3 GSSM students who conducted research at the Korean Advanced Institute of Science and Technology (KAIST) in Daejoneon, South Korea and 3 GSSM students who conducted research at the German Cancer Research Center in Heidelberg, Germany.
+- GSSM residential students are 50% male, 50% female, and 30% minority.
+The newly selected Class represents 27 of South Carolina's 46 counties and 71 high schools across the state.
+They are selected on merit, including academic talent, interest in science and mathematics, and strong character. - GSSM has earned Palmetto Gold with an "Excellent" rating on the SC Annual School Report Card every year. - Averages of 58% of graduates attend college in SC including 53% of the Class of 2013.
+About 50% of GSSM alumni seek careers in S.C., working as teachers, doctors, scientists, engineers, computer scientists, and lawyers. - Our nationally recognized mentored research program for rising seniors continues to expand its international research component and produce significant results.
+The number of students participating in the 2013 Research Experience Scholars Program (RESP) included 3 GSSM students who conducted research at the Korean Advanced Institute of Science and Technology (KAIST) in Daejoneon, South Korea and 3 GSSM students who conducted research at the German Cancer Research Center in Heidelberg, Germany.
 RESP is privately funded. - Newly installed classroom technologies support GSSM's advanced and increasingly world-wide curriculum.
 All classrooms are equipped with a base level of technology that includes video conferencing, digital interactive whiteboards, and media players.
 Specialized facilities provide access to World Language media in language labs, residence halls, or while travelling the globe. - GSSM computer science students go well beyond the basics of programming as they develop hands-on expertise with high-performance computing (HPC) systems, including the CONDOR HPC cluster (from computers donated by Google) that students built last spring.
-A component of the Advanced Programming course this year is the participation in the MIT Zero Robotics challenge to write the software to be used to control a real satellite on the International Space Station.
-This year students developed a version of twitter using Ruby and Rails with the ultimate goal of making a local GSSM version of electronic swap meet for clubs and students to be able to access from school network.
-As part of the AT&T Advanced Computer Engineering Laboratory, the result of a generous donation from the AT&T Foundation, high-performance computing experiences and advanced programming studies are launching GSSM students into successful computer science careers in college and beyond. - GSSM alumni continue to demonstrate excellence in both academics and leadership at the college level.
+GSSM's Robotics team placed 6th in the nation. - GSSM alumni continue to demonstrate excellence in both academics and leadership at the college level.
 Nineteen GSSM alumni were named Goldwater Scholars over the past 15 years at Clemson, USC, Furman, and the University of Georgia.
 In 2007, the Student Government President (Stephen Gosnell, '03) at Clemson University and NC State (Will Quick, '03) were both GSSM alums, while Charleson Bell, '03, was voted one of the top 10 seniors at Vanderbilt University and held the position of Speaker of the Senate.
+Twelve

-Twelve GSSM alumni are now with the Medical University of South Carolina, in positions ranging from first year medical student to professor. - Extracurricular activities continue to shine.
-GSSM Chorus' spring presentations were very well received and the GSSM Jazz Band, in existence for only three years, earned its second consecutive "Excellent" at the State Jazz Festival held at Newberry College in 2012.
-Two students earned chairs in the All-Region Band.
-Each year, student musicians at GSSM earn All-Region or All-State honors. - Even while taking a heavy & advanced load in all academic areas, over 80% of GSSM students participate in inter-scholastic sports at some level.
-And, for future doctors, engineers & research scientists, the results are impressive and include:
+GSSM alumni are now with the Medical University of South Carolina, in positions ranging from first year medical student to professor.

+• Even while taking a heavy & advanced load in all academic areas, over 80% of GSSM students participate in inter-scholastic sports at some level.